 Below: Needles are short with pegged bases with fine whitish pore lines.
 New twigs have fine brownish hair.
 The male flowers are in a hanging strobilus at the end of twigs.
-Twig photo ©Gary Fewless, University of Wisconsin; Male flower photo ©Virginia Tech Dept of Forestry.
+Twig photo ©Gary Fewless, Wisconsin Flora; Male flower photo ©Virginia Tech Dept of Forestry.

 Below: The developing cones are near the top of the tree and hang downward.
 Scales are fan shaped.
-Cone photo ©Matthew Wagner, University of Wisconsin.
+Cone photo ©Matthew Wagner, Wisconsin Flora.
 Older bark is gray-brown and scaly.